Open-Cascade-SAS/OCCT/dox/user_guides/foundation_classes/foundation_classes.md

 Handle(Geom_Line) aLine; // "Handle(Geom_Line)" is expanded to "opencascade::handleL<Geom_Line>"
 ~~~~~

-In addition, for standard OCCT classes additional typedef is defined for a handle, as name of a class prefixed by *Handle_*.
+In addition, for standard OCCT classes additional *typedef* is defined for a handle, as the name of a class prefixed by *Handle_*.
-For instance, above example can be also coded as:
+For instance, the above example can be also coded as:
 ~~~~~{.cpp}
 Handle_Geom_Line aLine; // "Handle_Geom_Line" is typedef to "opencascade::handleL<Geom_Line>"
 ~~~~~